-As the African market slowly shifts towards the online space, more e-commerce businesses are springing up everyday.
-While a large amount of online stores is essential, both for a healthy competition and better customer incentives, not paying attention to some important factors can hinder the growth of many players.
+As the African market shifts towards the online space, more e-commerce businesses are springing up every day.
+While it is essential to have a large number of online stores, both for a healthy competition and better customer incentives, not paying attention to some important factors can hinder the growth of many players.

 There’s a baseline that must be met by new e-commerce businesses in Nigeria or anywhere in the world.
 Launching without paying attention to these conditions wouldn’t just be both fool-hardy and reckless for any entrepreneur that makes the plunge, but could put the founder out of business as soon as possible.